Jonexuan/Finder/README.md

-#Finder -College Student Friends Finder
+##Finder -College Student Friends Finder

--login & complete your profile
+1. login & complete your profile

--rate your friends
+2. rate your friends

--look for your scores
+3. look for your scores